 Go for light lunches and big dinners

-For dinner, it’s a good option to try tavcik iskander.
-These are chicken donor kebabs served over soft slices of roasted pide bread, and accompanied with gravy, yogurt, salad and French fries.
+For dinner, it’s a good option to try to tack Iskander.
+These are chicken donor kebabs served over soft slices of roasted pide bread, and accompanied with gravy, yoghurt, salad and French fries.
 You could also have a hookah, and end your meal with some dessert.
-Most restaurants would offer an assortment of Turkish desserts, and my tip is to opt for kunefe (a cheese based dessert served with ice cream and pistachio nuts) and firin sutlac (a baked rice pudding served in a clay dish).
+Most restaurants would offer an assortment of Turkish desserts, and my tip is to opt for kunefe (a cheese-based dessert served with ice cream and pistachio nuts) and firing sultan (a baked rice pudding served in a clay dish).

 If you are hungry between meals, try these